The integer point transform as a complete invariant: Centrally symmetric sets of integer points and centrally symmetric polytopes

-In this brief section we give an equivalence for central-symmetry in terms of the integer point transform, for any finite set $A\subset \Z^d$ of integer points.
-As a consequence, we get an equivalence for the central-symmetry of any integer polytope (of arbitrary codimension) in terms of special evaluations of the integer point transform.
-We'll use here the machinery of Section \ref{machinery of characters on finite abelian groups}.
+In this brief section we give an equivalence for central symmetry in terms of the integer point transform, for any finite set $A\subset \Z^d$ of integer points.
+As a~consequence, we get an equivalence for the central symmetry of any integer polytope (of arbitrary codimension) in terms of special evaluations of the integer point transform.
+We will use here the machinery of Section~\ref{machinery of characters on finite abelian groups}.